Where do you call home?

 Tell us a little about your family…

 My amazing hubby Jeff & I have been married since 2010.
 I’m also mom to 2 amazing daughters who happen to be 14 years apart in age.
 Yep!
 Totally started over!
-Kendra is heading to college in the fall, and Chloe is in preschool.
-Talk about a wide range of emotions for mom to deal with!
+Kendra is in college out of state, and I homeschool Chloe.

 When did you join Sweet Shoppe Designs & what’s your favorite thing about being a member of the team?